DirkieDurky/dirc/README.md

 ## Usage
 ```
-dirc filename
+dirc sourceFile
 ```
-The file should have the `.dirc` file extension.\
+The source file should have the `.dirc` file extension.\
-The compiler will output a `.diric` file with the same name as the `.d` file
+The compiler will output a `.diric` file with the same name as the `.dirc` file.

+### Flags
+The following flags can be used by the compiler:
+- `--debug`
+This flag is used to set the amount of debug logging you would like to receive while compiling.\
+The debug flag takes a comma-separated array of any of the following options:
+- `all`
+Logs all types of debugging.
+- `general`
+Logs general information, such as the stage the compiler is in.
+- `lexer`
+Logs the output of the lexer.
+- `parser`
+Logs the output of the parser.
+- `allocator`
+Logs when registers are allocated and freed by the allocator.